-Strengthen processes to improve the accuracy of data entry and conduct a needs assessment of existing Central Office data systems, including Munis, Timeclock, Canvas, PowerSchool, and Zimbra.
+Strengthen processes to improve the accuracy of data entry and conduct a needs assessment of existing central office data systems, including Munis, Timeclock, Canvas, PowerSchool, and Zimbra.

-Provide safe, modern and comfortable facilities and buses for all students and staff.
+Provide safe, modern, and comfortable facilities and buses for all students and staff.

-- Continue to modernize school facilities at the elementary, middle and high school levels. - Address all action steps of the Division's facility plan within audit-identified timelines. - · Conduct an evaluation of school transportation with a focus on timeliness and safety of buses.
+- Continue to modernize school facilities at the elementary, middle, and high school levels. - · Address all action steps of the Division's facility plan within audit-identified timelines. - Conduct an evaluation of school transportation with a focus on timeliness and safety of buses.

-At minimum, maintain funding for purchasing, maintaining and coordinating technology and for building capacity for its use through professional learning.
+At minimum, maintain funding for purchasing, maintaining, and coordinating technology and for building capacity for its use through professional learning.

-- Maintain a three year replenishment cycle for student and staff devices and essential network infrastructure. - Provide professional learning opportunities for staff that support student-centric learning models, innovative instructional practices and professional growth through the use of technology.
+- Maintain a three year replenishment cycle for student and staff devices and essential network infrastructure. - Provide professional learning opportunities for staff that support student-centric learning models, innovative instructional practices, and professional growth through the use of technology.

-Provide a reliable, scalable and transparent technology infrastructure that facilitates the operation of the school division and supports greater access and equity.
+Provide a reliable, scalable, and transparent technology infrastructure that facilitates the operation of the school division and supports greater access and equity.

-- Provide equitable hardware (Chromebooks, laptops, presentation tools, etc.) for students and staff across the Division. - · Maintain and support telecommunications, network connectivity and networked tools. - Provide a streamlined set of Division-wide software/applications to support the education and business operations. - Provide a streamlined set of digital tools to support real-time communication with students, staff, families and the community. - Provide reliable, universally available on-site internet access and reliable off-site internet access for students as needed.
+- Provide equitable hardware (Chromebooks, laptops, presentation tools, etc.) for students and staff across the Division. - Maintain and support telecommunications, network connectivity, and networked tools. - Provide Division-wide software/applications to support the education and business operations. - Provide digital tools to support real-time communication with students, staff, and community. - Provide reliable, universally available on-site internet access and reliable off-site internet access for students as needed.